 Career profile

 2019-present: Professor (since 2022) in Sustainable Energy, University College Cork.
 You can find out more about my Teaching and Research on this website.
-I’m affiliated with MaREI, the SFI Centre for Climate, Energy and the Marine and work closely with UCC’s Energy Policy and Modelling Group at UCC’s Environmental Research Institute.
+I’m affiliated with MaREI, the SFI Centre for Climate, Energy and the Marine and co-lead the Energy Policy and Modelling Group at UCC’s Sustainability Institute.

 2015-2019: Lead on energy access at the International Energy Agency (IEA), leading the topic of energy development for the World Energy Outlook (WEO), co-authoring the 2017 Energy Access Outlook report.